stn1slv/awesome-integration/README.md

 - [WSO2 API Manager](https://github.com/wso2/product-apim) - A fully open-source API management platform that provides comprehensive API management capabilities and allows you to manage APIs with ease.

 ### API Design
-*API design, documentation and life-cycle automation tools.*
+*API design, documentation, and life-cycle automation tools streamline the process of creating, maintaining, and evolving APIs.
+These tools offer efficient means to design consistent and scalable APIs, generate comprehensive documentation, and automate various stages of the API life-cycle, enhancing developer experience and promoting API adoption.*
 - [Dredd](https://github.com/apiaryio/dredd) - Validate API description docs against backend implementation using this language-agnostic CLI tool.
 - [OpenAPI-GUI](https://github.com/Mermade/openapi-gui) - Create and validate OpenAPI specs with ease using this intuitive graphical user interface.
 - [OpenAPI Diff](https://github.com/OpenAPITools/openapi-diff) - Compare OpenAPI specs with version control and visualize the differences in HTML or Markdown format.